-The HR Executive Director of Professional Personnel, the Directors/Coordinators of Clinical Teaching from the universities, and the principals of the participating schools shall have the joint responsibility for assigning student teachers.
+The HR Specialist, the Directors/Coordinators of Clinical Teaching from the universities, and the principals of the participating schools shall have the joint responsibility for assigning clinical teachers.
 To assure equity in assignment opportunities, clinical teachers shall be assigned to schools, and to teachers within schools, on a rotating basis.
 Efforts shall be made to provide an equitable distribution of clinical teachers in each elementary, middle, and senior high school.